POISON - Episode 4 - Snow in August

 Live Pablo: And how did you react at that point?

 Live Giuliano: I pulled her by the foot, she clung to the bed underneath and didn't want to go out.
 I took her by the hand and pulled and ... she went out ... but she was crying, and now I was crying too.

-Giuliano, who has understood what is about to happen, however, prefers not to create problems and brings the child to them, confident that the situation will be resolved in a short time.
-What she still doesn't know is that her daughter, in the weeks leading up to that call, told social workers that he and mom do "bad things" to her.
-After leaving, the child is visited by Dr. Maggioni from.
-Milan, the same gynecologist who had found signs of abuse in the others. girls involved.
-And also in this case the outcome of the visit leaves no doubts: Cristina suffered violence.
+Giuliano, who has understood what is about to happen, prefers not to create problems and brings the child to them, confident that the situation will be resolved in a short time.
+What he still doesn't know is that his daughter, in the weeks leading up to that phone call, told social workers that he and her mom do "bad things" to her.
+After the removal, the child is examined by doctor Maggioni of.
+Milan, the same gynecologist who had found signs of abuse in the others. little girls involved.
+And even in this case the outcome of the visit leaves no doubt: Cristina has suffered violence.

 Psychologists begin to dig into her memories and the little girl slowly starts to open up.